Can I Appeal My Long-Term Disability Claim?

 In short, a disability claim can take last from a few months to a few years before you receive a decision, and even after the wait, the decision may be a denial.

 After a claim denial, it is important to act quickly by gathering medical records, visiting doctors and specialists to treat your condition, and contacting a lawyer to understand how to appropriately respond to your insurance company.
 While filing a disability claim might be a difficult process, receiving the benefits you deserve can have a significant impact in your life.

 What Is the Cost of a Disability Lawyer?

-At Preszler Law Firm, your initial consultation is totally free and if we can assist you, we operate on a contingency fee.
+At Preszler Injury Lawyers, your initial consultation is totally free and if we can assist you, we operate on a contingency fee.
 What that means is that we do not require any money upfront and should you be successful, our fees will be paid from the proceeds of the case – or the benefits we have helped the client secure.

 If you do not win your case, we do not collect a fee.

 Remember, it is always best to have an open and honest conversation about the help you need and what the cost of the help might be.
 Contact us today to discuss the facts of your case.